If you are looking for a platform to build your online course or membership site, there are some promising ones to choose from.

 You can also pin a specific post to the top of your feed and send information to your members at any time.

-The Community feature in Kajabi is a great alternative to using Facebook Groups as you have complete control over the content your members see, there is minimum distraction resulting in better user experience and users can be automatically added to (or removed from) a Community reducing admin work.
+The Community feature in Kajabi is a great alternative to using Facebook Groups as you have complete control over the content your members see, you can notify users about community discussions via the mobile app and users can be automatically added to (or removed from) a Community reducing admin work.

 It is not possible to create a similar community forum with Thinkific, but the site does support the addition of a native comments system whereby students can ask questions and create discussions to which the instructor can reply.